JanssenProject/jans/docs/cedarling/reference/cedarling-jwt-validation.md

 >
 > Enforcing token revocation can help mitigate account takeover risks by allowing for near-instant invalidation of compromised tokens.

+### Status List Refresh Cadence

+By design, the refresh interval for the Status List JWT is driven by the `ttl` claim **inside the Status List JWT itself**, as defined by the IETF spec.
+Cedarling spawns a background task that re-fetches the list every `ttl` seconds.

+If the issuer omits the `ttl` claim, Cedarling falls back to the bootstrap property `CEDARLING_JWT_STATUS_LIST_REFRESH_INTERVAL_FALLBACK` (default `300` seconds) so the cache cannot silently go stale forever.
+A value of `0` or an unset variable resolves to the built-in default.
+When the JWT carries a `ttl`, the bootstrap fallback is ignored.

 ## JWT Validation Flow Diagram

 JWTs (JSON Web Tokens) contain authorization information that is used by the Cedarling to construct token entities in the `authorize_multi_issuer` flow.
 To verify the authenticity of this information, the Cedarling can verify the integrity of the JWT by validating its signature and status (active, expired, or revoked).
 It does so by fetching the public keyset and the list of active tokens from the issuer of the JWT.